Claire's Knee: Plot

 After Laura leaves to vacation in Cheltenham, Jérôme sees Gilles walking in Annecy with a friend named Muriel.
 Jérôme is giving Claire a boat ride to town later that day when the weather changes, and they quickly head to shore, finding shelter in a hut just as it begins to pour down rain.
 He learns she thinks Gilles is in Grenoble visiting his mother, and tells Claire what he saw in Annecy.
 Claire starts to cry, and Jérôme gives her a handkerchief and consoles her by placing his hand upon her knee.
-When the rain stops, and he takes her home.
+When the rain stops, he takes her home.

 Jérôme later delightedly tells Aurora about his excursion with Claire, describing how well he feels he navigated such a complicated situation.
 He says touching Claire's knee exorcised his desire for her, and feels he did a good deed by getting Claire away from Gilles, though Aurora thinks Claire will probably just end up with someone worse.

 Just before Jérôme returns to Stockholm and his fiancée, Aurora reveals she is also engaged, though she had repeatedly indicated she was single.
 Gilles drives up right after Jérôme leaves in his boat, and Aurora eavesdrops as Claire confronts him about not really going to see his mother and being with Muriel.
 Gilles says he had car problems, and Muriel was upset, so he was just consoling her.